kubermatic/kubelb/docs/architecture.md

 ### Load balancer cluster

 * Service type "LoadBalancer" implementation.
-This can be a cloud solution, or some single cluster implementations like [MetalLB][3].
+This can be a cloud solution or a self-managed implementation like [MetalLB][3].
 * Network access to the consumer cluster nodes with node port range (default: 30000-32767).
 This is required for the envoy proxy to be able to connect to the consumer cluster nodes.

 [1]: https://github.com/envoyproxy/go-control-plane